grahamhealy20/grahamhealy20.github.io/_posts/2019-05-19-blogging-with-jekyll.markdown

 ## <a name="generating-the-jekyll-project"></a> Generating the Jekyll project
 ### Run the Jekyll generator
-Now that we have Ruby, bundler and Jekyll instealled, it's time to actually generate the Jekyll project.
+Now that we have Ruby, bundler and Jekyll installed, it's time to actually generate the Jekyll project.
 This is super easy and it's just a matter or running the `new` command that Jekyll provides:

 ```bash
 jekyll new my-awesome-blog